Claiming for expenses

 Completing Part II

 Date is the date on the receipt.
+If it is a conference, please also include the date of the conference.

 From and To are required for any claims for transportation.
 The EU auditors, in particular, insist on them.
 For return trips, From and To refer to the outward leg.
 You can also use From and To for the start and end dates of hotel stays.